 A growing body of research into successful therapy has shown that a good relationship between client and therapist is the essential factor.
-This relationship is at the heart of Relational Transactional Analysis, the discipline in which I am trained.
+This relationship is at the heart of Relational Transactional Analysis, the theoretical school in which I am trained.
 In an atmosphere of safety, clients can explore and confront difficult feelings and experiences and gain the confidence that they will survive them.

 At times, I will use our relationship to help you understand other relationships in your life, past and present.
 Some of our work together will focus on the here-and-now.
 At other times, we may explore how past experiences affect you in the present.
 You can expect the sessions to be client-led and collaborative – they may at times be challenging, but you are always in control of what you share.

 My experience has taught me that each person’s therapeutic needs differ.
 I therefore work flexibly and creatively, tailoring my approach to what you need from counselling.
 I draw upon a variety of disciplines and therapeutic tools: I incorporate elements of body psychotherapy and mindfulness, paying attention to your somatic (physical) experiences, as well as to your thoughts and feelings; I adopt techniques from the creative therapies, such as art or drama therapy, as tools for exploring painful experiences from a safe distance; I am also heavily influenced by the person-centred tradition, which emphasises congruence, non-judgement and empathy as the core conditions of the therapeutic relationship.

 To read more about my qualifications and experience here.